FriesischScott/MinimumVolumeEllipsoids.jl/README.md

  -0.375   0.625
 ```

-To relax the centered condition an compute the optimal minimum-volume enclosing ellipsoid simply omit the `centered` keyword
+To relax the centered condition and compute the optimal minimum-volume enclosing ellipsoid simply omit the `centered` keyword
 ```julia
 ϵ = minimum_volume_ellipsoid(X)
 ```